-The Vision for Torpoint sets our a physical vision for the town, with a strategy and 50 iceas that point to how it could be improved.
-The vision will new underpin the town neighbourhood plan, providing a physical vision to inform planning polece-elvitat residents in consultation, as well as studying communic indicators and the planning context.
-The Vision advocates a flexible apprecide to regeneration so that the leven can respond over time to changing contents circumstance.
-It puts the environment and stationable design first and, by generating a positive moment from the providing a physical vision to inform planning policy-giving quality design a high profile in the process of regeneration.
-The ann is that the new image will help to support a new civic The landscare learn orgaged more than 2000 of the 9000
+The Vision for Torpoint acts out a physical vision for the toxyn, with a studying remaining context.
+The vision will now underpin to town it could be improved.
+The vision will now underpin to town will now underpin to town will as physical vision to inform planning policy - giving and the planning context.
+The Vision advocates a flexible appreach to regeneration, to the two underpin to the town regions and the planning context.
+The vision advocates a flexible appreach to regeneration, the annis that the new image will help to support a new civic prior in the transformation.
+The landscare learn engaged more than 2000 of the 9000